ceribe/poke-versus/README.md

 Each player using a website connects to the  server via a websocket.
 Server then connects two players and acts as a middle ground passing messages between them.
 Server can handle up to 256 concurrent games.

 Frontend is written in Svelte.
-My language of choice is TypeScript.
+My language of choice was TypeScript.
 To not have to deal with plain CSS I used TailwindCSS.
 Game scene is rendered with Three.js and Svelte Cubed.

 Backend is written in Kotlin + KTOR.